×

 We asked people living in Ecuador to list three things they wish they had brought and three they wish they had left behind.
 They responded:

-"Wish I would have brought: Gallons of Patina for our stained glass hobby; Desk Chair because I work from home; more towels and dishrags Things I could have left: all things leather (we live on the beach and everything molds); metal lamps (rusted); outdated computer (should have bought a new one before shipping down here)," explained one expat living in Puerto Cayo, Ecuador.
+"Wish I would have brought: Gallons of Patina for our stained glass hobby; Desk Chair because I work from home; more towels and dishrags Things I could have left: all things leather (we live on the beach and everything molds); metal lamps (rusted); outdated computer (should have bought a new one before shipping down here)," said one expat in Puerto Cayo.

 View More Answers